kartoza/miniSASS/docs/src/index.md

 ## miniSASS Web Application and CMS

-Copyright (C) 2013-2014 Water Research Commission
+Copyright (C) CGIAR Initiative on Digital Innovation with UNICEF.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any